 Midlothian Community Hospital provides many important health care services for the Midlothian area.
 It is located at Mayshade South, Bonnyrigg (close to the A7 Hardengreen roundabout).
 The Community Hospital allows people to receive more services and have better facilities at the heart of their community, without having to travel to Edinburgh.
 It has a free car park including 20 disabled parking bays.
-East Coast Buses 139 and Borders' Buses 339 both enter the hospital grounds and set down/uplift from very close to the main hospital entrance daytime Monday-Saturday.
-Lothian Buses 49 and East Coast Buses 140 [both operating 7 days a week including evenings] stop on Bonnyrigg Road at the main entrance to the hospital grounds.
+East Coast Buses 139 enter the hospital grounds and set down/uplift from very close to the main hospital entrance daytime Monday-Saturday.
+Lothian Buses 46 and East Coast Buses 140/141 stop on Bonnyrigg Road at the main entrance to the hospital grounds.
+Lothian Buses 29 stops at Tesco Hardengreen which is a short walk from the Midlothian Community Hospital Via bridge

-Midlothian Community Hospital does not have an accident and emergency department.
-The nearest A&E department is at the Royal Infirmary of Edinburgh or, for children under 13, the Royal Hospital for Sick Children.
+Midlothian Community Hospital DOES NOT have an accident and emergency department.
+The nearest A&E department is at the Royal Infirmary of Edinburgh or, for children under 13, the Royal Hospital for Sick Children Little France, Edinburgh.